HOCR: Usage

 The bounding box bbox of this line is shown in blue and it is span by the upper-left corner (10, 20) and the lower-right corner (160, 30).
 All coordinates are measured with reference to the top-left corner of the document image which border is drawn in black.

 Searchable PDF files

-The hOCR format is most commonly used in order to make searchable PDF files or as an extracted metadata of the PDF file.
-In order to create searchable PDF files we can use a scanned document image and a .hocr file of the particular image.
-We can use the following open source tools in order to achieve that.
+The hOCR format is most commonly used to make searchable PDF files or as an extracted metadata of the PDF file.
+To create searchable PDF files, one can use the following open-source tools to create a scanned document image and a .hocr file of the particular image.